walshbr/walshbr.github.io/_posts/2023-07-17-a-workflow-for-remote-music-recording.md

 [^1]: There can be broad variation in how the arranging process looks.
 You might plan things entirely on a piano.
 Or you might skip that step and compose entirely in a program meant for sheet music before sending to a different piece of software to prepare the recording process.
 Or you could arrange entirely in a Digital Audio Workstation and skip the initial process of making sheet music.
 For our purposes we used two different programs–one for sheet music and one for mixing–and had to export work between them.

 [^2]: If you've never used music notation software before, you can gather their importance from a situation that happened to me in college.
 I had written parts for an entire band with pencil by hand.
-After I finished I realized I had made some significant mistakes and had to rewrite whole sections again by hand.
+After I finished, I realized I had made some significant mistakes and had to rewrite whole sections again by hand.
 Too many eraser marks make things quite hard to read and take forever to clean up.

 [^3]: In Logic at least, your project will likely ask if you want to [import tempo information](https://logicpro.skydocu.com/en/make-global-changes-to-a-project/work-with-tempo/use-tempo-information-from-audio-files/#:~:text=In%20some%20situations%2C%20you%20may,file%20in%20the%20Tracks%20area.) and ask you to select a [frame rate](https://support.apple.com/guide/logicpro/general-project-settings-lgcp7c04a41a/mac#:~:text=Logic%20Pro%20for%20Mac%20automatically%20interprets%20frame%20rates%20of%20%E2%80%9Capproximately,are%20used%20as%20a%20standard.) for the project.
 These are both dependent on the particular project you are planning to do.